Chervil (Anthriscus cerefolium)

 Does chervil taste like parsley?

 While they are very similar looking they taste quite different.
-Chervil has much more of an anise flavor that is quite a bit more delicate.
+Chervil has much more of an anise flavour that is quite a bit more delicate.
 We don’t recommend substituting the two.